- Bylaw No.1831, Tree Management Bylaw

 Do I need a permit to cut or remove trees on my own property?

 Refer to the City of White Rock Tree Management Bylaw No. 1831.
-This bylaw applies to specified areas of the City including “ravine lands”, “significant stands of trees areas” and “ecosystem enhancement areas” of the City.
-The maps attached to Bylaw No. 1831 identify whether or not your property is affected.
-This bylaw applies to all trees with trunk diameter of 30 cm (11.8 in) or greater measured 1.5 m (5') above grade, as defined in the bylaw.
+This bylaw applies to ALL private land in the City including “ravine lands”, “significant stands of trees areas” and “ecosystem enhancement areas” .
+This bylaw applies to all trees with trunk diameter of 30 cm (11.8 in) or greater measured 1.4 m above grade, as defined in the bylaw.

 Request for tree removal will require submission of an Arborists report and reasons for removal as outlined in the bylaw.
 Tree Management Permits for cutting and removal may be considered in the following situations: